DV Hardware reviews

 The base of the NH-U12F is made out of copper for optimal cooling performance.
 It's protected by a plastic film to keep the base clean during transport.

-Bearing in mind that the majority of today's PC enthusiasts uses high-viscosity thermal compounds, the bottom-surface of the NH-U coolers is optimised for the use with this type of thermal pastes.
+Bearing in mind that the majority of today's PC enthusiasts use high-viscosity thermal compounds, the bottom-surface of the NH-U coolers is optimized for the use with this type of thermal pastes.
 The micro-grooves on the surface of the NH-U coolers' base ensure that high-viscosity thermal compounds are dispersed to a uniform thin layer across the whole contact area and that no air pockets remain between the cooler and the CPU.
-With a polished, mirror like surface, the risk of uneven dispersion is much higher.
+With a polished, mirror-like surface, the risk of uneven dispersion is much higher.
 As too thick layers of thermal paste and air pockets drastically deteriorate heat transmission, the micro-grooves are is of vital importance to the overall cooling performance of the NH-U coolers when used with today's high-viscosity thermal pastes.

 And to end this series of pictures of the heatsink, here's one last photo with the fan mounted on the heatsink.
 (P.S.: I made a small error when taking this picture - as you can see the fan isn't correctly mounted onto the heatsink.
 Normally it should blow onto the heatsink ;))